robledocampos/year-holidays/README.md

 # Year Holidays
-Get the holidays of a region by year
+Get the holidays of a region, with respective weekday, by year.

 ## Available Holidays Classes